srgpsk/blog/content/posts/monitor-hotplugging-on-ubuntu.md

 `gsettings set org.gnome.desktop.interface text-scaling-factor N` where `N` is a number meaning "scale font Nx times".

 That will work, but...
-I don't know about you, but I, as a piece of biomass, was created to do something meaningful, like spending a few days to deliver this solution and not wasting those precious miliseconds on pressing stupid buttons every time.
+I don't know about you, but I, as a piece of biomass, was created to do something meaningful, like spending a few days to deliver this solution and not wasting those precious milliseconds on pressing stupid buttons every time.

 ### Automate or die

 Some theory.
 To see connected monitors and their resolutions you could utilize `xrandr`, `wlr-randr` or similar tools.
-I dodn't want to rely on third party, so let's go directly with _drm_:
+I don't want to rely on third party, so let's go directly with _drm_:

 ```bash
 # gives you available resolutions for a specific device